Skullkid2995/baseball-app/ENABLE_GOOGLE_OAUTH.md

 ## Important Notes

-- Only `jesus.contreras@group-u.com` will be able to access the application after sign-in
+- Only authorized email addresses (currently `jesus.contreras@group-u.com` and `skullkid2995@gmail.com`) will be able to access the application after sign-in
 - The redirect URI must match exactly between Google Cloud Console and Supabase
 - It may take a few minutes for changes to propagate after saving